Home

 PageLITE 2010 details

-Industries: automotive body panels, boat components, large agricultural covers, construction cladding.
+Typical use: automotive panels, boat components, agricultural covers, and construction cladding.

-On machines above 1000 mm forming area, the clamping frame drive shifts from manual to pneumatic.
-At sheet sizes above 1 square meter, manual clamping introduces inconsistent edge grip that shows up as thickness variation near the part perimeter.
+On machines above 1000 mm forming area, clamping shifts from manual to pneumatic.
+Once the sheet is larger than 1 square meter, manual clamping can leave uneven edge grip.
+On formed parts, that usually shows up as thickness variation near the perimeter.

 Large format machines: LITE 2215, LITE 2515, LITE 3020

-Large-format machines are built for industrial production of oversized parts — automotive body panels, boat hull sections, architectural cladding, agricultural equipment covers, refrigerator liners.
-Forming areas from 2200×1500 mm up to 3000×2000 mm.
-Power from 210 kW to 380 kW.
-All three models use servo-driven heating carriages and pneumatic tables and clamping frames.
+Large-format machines are built for oversized industrial parts: automotive body panels, boat hull sections, architectural cladding, agricultural equipment covers, and refrigerator liners.
+Forming areas run from 2160×1460 mm up to 3000×2000 mm.
+Power runs from 210 kW to 380 kW.
+All three models use servo-driven heating carriages with pneumatic tables and clamping frames.

-The most popular large-format model in the lineup.
-The 2200×1500 mm forming area and 500 mm draw depth cover the full range of automotive and industrial applications.
-Up to 176 independent heating zones can be configured — at this forming area, zone control is not optional for anything other than flat, uniform parts.
+LITE 2215 is the large-format model we see requested most often.
+The 2160×1460 mm forming area and 500 mm draw depth cover many automotive and industrial parts.
+Up to 176 independent heating zones can be configured.
+At this size, zone control is usually needed unless the part is flat and uniform.

 ParameterValue